 The Panther Mushroom (Amanita Pantherinoides) grows on the ground near conifers trees.
 They are uncommon on Vancouver Island but can be found if you look.
 They are medium-sized Amanitas with a slender form.
 The stem is usually longer than the cap is wide.
 This mushroom is usually found with conifer trees in natural areas but has adapted to grow in urban parks on the south island.
 Read More….

 Birds Nest Fungi

 Birds Nest Fungi are a small group of saprophytic fungi that have a unique way of reproducing.
-As their common name suggests they look like small bird’s nests complete with eggs.
-In fact, the nest is a splash cup which is light to dark brown, green or white on the outside and white, grey or brown on the inside, depending on the species.
+As their common name suggests they look like small bird nests complete with eggs.
+In fact, the nest is a splash cup that is light to dark brown, green or white on the outside, and white, grey or brown on the inside, depending on the species.
 Read More….

 Black Urn Fungi

 Black Urn Fungi is found at higher elevations in the Pacific Northwest.
 It is native to western North America and Asia.
 It is a non-edible mushroom species but not fatal if eaten.
 The black urn fungus was first described in 1928 as a unique fungus growing on conifer wood debris.
 It begins development under snow and reaches maturity as the snow melts.
 Read More….

 The Bleeding Tooth Mushroom can be found in the Pacific Northwest, it resides mostly in coniferous forests.
 The Bleeding Tooth can also be found in Europe and a few other areas in the far east.
 When you first see the bleeding tooth, you will be amazed at the red color, looks so much like blood, but look more closely and it becomes obvious that the fungus is producing the red fluids through its own small pores.
 Read More….

 Bluing Psilocybe Mushroom